Welcome to the Quantum Gravity Field Equation

 E = mc2.
 The rest mass (m) and energy (E) are equivalent, scaled by the square of fundamental speed of causality (c2).
 Mass and energy are interchangeable forms of the same thing.
 The speed of causality squared is the conversion factor, converting mass into energy and energy into mass, showing that mass is a concentrated form of energy.
 This constant value ensures the equation's unit's balance.
 The speed of causality squared works as a multiplier that quantifies the energy equivalent of mass.
 The equation shows that a small amount of mass can be converted into a large amount of energy, and a small amount of energy can be converted into a large amount mass due to the value of the speed of causality squared.
 In the equation, the increased mass of a body multiplied by the speed of causality squared is equal to the energy of that body.

-The strong force is mediated by gluons, which are massless and therefore propagate at c.
+The strong interaction is mediated by gluons, which are massless and therefore propagate at c.
 The energy required to break bonds (binding energy) is often converted to mass using E = mc2.

-The weak force plays a significant and specialised role in the behaviour of em fields and interactions.
+The weak (w) interaction plays a significant and specialized role in the behaviour of em fields and interactions.

-• At high energies / nuclear scale, the weak force is crucial for transformation of particles that produce em fields.
+- At high energies / nuclear scale, the weak interaction is crucial for transformation of particles that produce em fields.

-• The photon and weak intermediate vector bosons (W, Z), that mediate the weak nuclear force, are intrinsically linked, being descendants of a single electroweak field.
+- The photon and weak intermediate vector bosons (W, Z), that mediate the weak nuclear interaction, are intrinsically linked, being descendants of a single electroweak field.

-• The weak force plays a role in decay and transformation.
+- The weak interaction plays a role in decay and transformation.
 It does not cause em fields to decay; it is responsible for the decay of particles that generate em fields and transforming the underlying source of em change.

-• The em force conserves particle identities, the weak force changes the flavor of quarks and leptons (e.g., transforming a neutron into a proton).
+- The em interaction conserves particle identities, the weak interaction changes the flavor of quarks and leptons (e.g., transforming a neutron into a proton).

 The proton and the neutron are closely related, interchangeable forms of the nucleon and can be converted into each other.
 While they are not identical as neutrons are slightly heavier and have no charge, they are treated as different states of a nucleon.